-In 2005 the UK Grid consisted of approximately 6,000 CPU cores, 1 PB of disk and 330 TB of tape.
-Today, this has grown to 30,000 CPU cores, 23 PB of disk and 11 PB of tape, out of the WLCG total of about 400,000 CPU cores, 260 PB of disk and 217 PB of tape.
+In 2005 the UK Grid consisted of approximately 6,000 computers, 1 petabyte of disk space and 330 terabytes of tape storage.
+Today, this has grown to 30,000 computers, 23 petabytes of disk space and 12 petabytes of tape storage, out ot the WLCG total of about 400,000 computers, 260 petabytes of disk space and 217 petabytes of tape storage.
 This infrastructure allows ATLAS to run approximately 350,000 jobs a day.
 This was vital in allowing the analysis and simulation leading to the Higgs discovery to be carried out in such a short time.